MikkelBirkeholm/base-wp-webpack-theme/README.md

 - Run `npm install` to install dependencies
 - Update theme.json with your theme information and settings

+## BrowserSync

+- Setup a site in Local
+- Update `proxy` in `webpack.config.js` with your Local site URL

 ## Deploy to FTP

 - Create .env with the following content: